shaikh-7abish/Machine-Learning-Projects/README.md

 ## Getting Started

-If you'd like to explore any of these projects, simply click on the project's folder link above.
+If you'd like to explore any of these projects, simply click on the project's folder link below.
 You'll find detailed documentation, code, and instructions on how to reproduce the results.

 - <a href='https://github.com/shaikh-7abish/MachineLearningProjects/tree/main/Supervised%20Learning'>Supervised Learning</a>
 - <a href='https://github.com/shaikh-7abish/MachineLearningProjects/tree/main/Unsupervised%20Learning'>Un-Supervised Learning</a>